AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The example in the following figure shows the case of an investment in photovoltaic production with three potentials of increasing cost.

 ![](../assets/media/several_candidates.PNG)
-**Figure 8** - Three potentials of increasing investment cost applying to the same link in the ANTARES study
+**Figure 8** - Three potentials of increasing investment cost applying to the same link in the Antares study

 Note that this only works with Benders if the costs are increasing and that investment candidates with the same link must also necessarily have the same `already-installed-capacity` and  `already-installed-link-profile`.